aliashmawy/tf-gcp-automation/README.md

 - Can also be run manually from the Actions tab (`workflow_dispatch`)
 - Runs the  script to create projects and produce Terraform plans

+prerequisites:
+- GCP credentials, git username and email in repository secrets
+- Also you must generate a slack webhook in your channel and add it to as a repository secret as well.

 Steps:
 1. Checkout the repo
 2. Optionally detect newly added files under `configs/`